Originally Posted on May 11, 2013:

 I’m sorry to do this to you, but this last song I know I must have listened to about 50 times as the top 20 played over and over again about every two hours as it has been drilled into my head.
 I know.
 I can feel the pity from every one of you who have just read this post.

-Today I have “Something In The Air Tonight” by Phil Collins on my iPod only because when I listen to it once each week it reminds me of the time I spent in the electric shop at Horseshoe plant working on those motors working around Reggie Deloney, Steven Trammell (otherwise known as ‘Roomie’), Paul Lucy, and the others that were there during that overhaul.
+Today I have “Something in The Air Tonight” by Phil Collins on my iPod only because when I listen to it once each week it reminds me of the time I spent in the electric shop at Horseshoe Lake plant working on those motors working around Reggie Deloney, Steven Trammell (otherwise known as ‘Roomie’), Paul Lucy, and the others that were there during that overhaul.

 The second thing that I listened to while I was working on the motors in the electric shop was Randy Oxley.
 Randy was much like Steven Higginbotham, the summer help that I had worked with the first summer I had worked at our plant.
 See….
 “Steve Higginbotham’s Junky Jalopy Late for the Boiler Blowdown“.
 He liked to talk.

-The one phrase that sticks in my mind is that Randy, while trying to convince his uncle that they should hire him in the electric shop at Horseshoe lake, said, “I am the best electrician at Mustang Plant.
+The one phrase that sticks in my mind is that Randy, while trying to convince his uncle that they should hire him in the electric shop at Horseshoe Lake, he said, “I am the best electrician at Mustang Plant.
 The only problem is that I’m the only one that knows it!”

 I’m not kidding….
 “I am the best electrician at the plant… the problem is that I’m the only one that knows it….”